 As individuals look to the future and the possibility of needing nursing home care, the cost can be overwhelming.
 Using a Care Contract can help preserve assets and ensure that the things you have worked for your entire life are not given to strangers but rather preserved for the next generation.
 Using a Care Contract early can help to preserve more assets and provide better and more effective care.

-If you want to learn more or see how to set this up, call us, the Chamberlain Law Group, at 419-872-7670 to talk to one of our attorneys about your options.
+If you want to learn more or see how to set this up, call us, the Legacy Law Group, at 419-872-7670 to talk to one of our attorneys about your options.